“Specialising in archaeology and art tours, Askos

-Gretta Schifano, a freelance journalist wrote about her personal experience with us.
+Gretta Schifano wrote about her personal experience with us.
 She had a Vespa tour in Naples with our archaeological guide Emiliano.

 ” I’m there on a sunny day one April on a fascinating Vespa tour of the Mediterranean city with archaeologist Emiliano Tufano.
 We walk along the narrow, cobblestoned street into Ferigno, one of the open workshops where craftsmen are making i pastori.
 Pastori literally means ‘shepherds’ but is the generic term used for all of the crib scene figures….